justim/access/docs/presenters.md

 }
 ```

-Dependencies are only injected into entity presenters with an constructor and
+Dependencies are only injected into entity presenters with a constructor and
 the order of dependencies does not matter.
-And your entity can also mark the
+And your entity presenter can also
-dependency as optional with a default value for the constructor argument.
+mark the dependency as optional with a default value for the constructor
-Otherwise the presenter will throw an exception when a dependency is not
+argument.
+Otherwise the presenter will throw an exception when a dependency is
-available.
+not available.

 ### Providing collections